athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Druid.md

 ## Reflex ExpertiseLevel 5

-You’ve honed your ability to dodge dangers.
+You've honed your ability to dodge dangers.
 Your proficiency rank for Reflex saves increases to expert.

 ## Expert SpellcasterLevel 7